 - In The Master and Margarita, the theory that everyone gets what they believe is listed by Woland (Satan) among possible afterlife theories.
 It is unclear from the novel if this theory is always true; it is shown, however, that the afterlife does exist, but Woland ensures that one atheistic character gets exactly what he believed in: nothing.

 The outcome may be based on deeds.
 It is explicitly stated that Margarita gets her eternal peaceful being with Master away from everything for her love.
 Neither Master nor Margarita believed in that outcome, called not deserving the Light, but deserving the peace.
 One can argue, though, that the lack of belief on their part was an important part of not deserving the Light.
 Behemoth the Cat also had the afterlife fate that he didn't expect.

-Robert A Heinlein's Job A Comedy Of Justice has a variant, in that whatever belief structure you believe in is the one you get to experience the afterlife for.
+- Job: A Comedy of Justice has a variant, in that whatever belief structure you believe in is the one you get to experience the afterlife for.
 So if you're Christian, you'll get heaven/hell/purgatory, if you're Hindu you'll get reincarnated.
 The Christian main character finds this out the hard way when he dies and goes to heaven but his wife is not there.
-So he assumes she's in hell, and only when he's trapped in hell does anyone explain this to him.
+So he assumes she's in hell, and only when he's trapped in Hell does anyone explain this to him.
 She's in Valhalla, and since he didn't believe in Valhalla, he can't get there.